How do you babywear in cold weather? As it turns out, there are many options.

 - Bundling baby within the carrier, and wearing your own coat on top.

-Some people do their bundling (mother and baby in winter gear) and then put the babycarrier on top of all the coats.
-I am not a fan of this method as coats can be slippery and unsafe to babywear over, and the bulk makes it difficult to get a comfortably tight carry.
+Some people do their bundling (mother and baby in winter gear) and then put the babycarrier on top of all the coats, as in the photo above.
+This is not my favorite option as coats can be slippery and unsafe to babywear over, and the bulk can make it tricky to get a comfortably tight carry.
 It also eliminates the babywearing benefit of having baby close enough to hear your heartbeat, smell you, etc. Also, your warmth is the best way to keep your baby warm so I like to avoid layers between you.
+However, in some circumstances it works great and it is nice to have the option.

-If you’re wearing your toddler to the park where he will want to get down and play with older siblings, then you will want baby out of the wrap, but with his own coat.
+If you’re wearing your toddler to the park where he will want to get down and play, then you will want baby out of the wrap, but with his own coat.
 I find it works well to wrap the baby up with his arms out of the wrap, and then put the coat on outside of the carrier.
 His arms will go into the sleeves, hood will go over his head, and the coat will remain open, covering his back outside the wrap while his front is toastily pressed against yours.
-When you get to the park, you pop him out (may I recommend a front cross carry so that you don’t have to remove the wrap?) and you and he leave your coats on and button them up at this point.
+When you get to the park, you pop him out and you and he leave your coats on and button them up at this point.

 Keep in mind that babies are not supposed to wear coats in carseats if the seat belt has to be adjusted looser to accommodate the extra bulk.
 A blanket over top of the baby once strapped in is a safer plan.
 So if you are driving, you want the easiest way to keep baby bundled up on the way to the car, and from the car to the house, without a baby coat or bunting.
 If you don’t have other things to carry or other kids hands to hold, and your car is just out in the driveway, it may be easiest to simply carry your baby in a blanket or under your coat, climb into the car, close the doors, and get him buckled in and tucked in.
 When you get to your destination, you can either wrap baby up while sitting in the back seat (may take some practice or a roomy vehicle), or carry bundled baby into the mall (for example) and then wrap him up once you are inside.